Croatia in the Eurovision Song Contest 2018: Internal selection

-On 17 February 2017, the Croatian national broadcaster HRT announced that it had internally selected Franka Batelić to represent Croatia at the Eurovision Song Contest 2017, performing the song "Crazy".
+On 17 February 2018, the Croatian national broadcaster HRT announced that it had internally selected Franka Batelić to represent Croatia at the Eurovision Song Contest 2018, performing the song "Crazy".
 Franka Batelić previously attempted to represent Croatia at the Eurovision Song Contest in 2009 with "Pjesma za kraj" and in 2010 with "Na tvojim rukama", both of them placing seventh.
 Previously, Croatian media reported in January 2018 that three artists were considered by HRT to represent the nation: Damir Kedžo, Franka Batelić and Indira Levak.

 "Crazy" was presented on 6 March 2018 along with the music video, directed by Sandra Mihaljević and Igor Ivanović, during the HRT news programme Dnevnik.
 The song was written by Franka herself and Branimir Mihaljević, and produced by Paul Norris in the United Kingdom.
 Branimir Mihaljević was also the co-writer of "Lako je sve", the Croatian Eurovision Song Contest entry in 2010.
 In regards to her song, Franka stated: "We came up with this song in an unexpected way.
 We recorded three songs in the studio as Eurovision suggestions, and this one suddenly came about.
 Branimir started playing it on the piano, I started singing the lyrics and the song came about.
 It simply worked as it was unusual and unexpected.
 The song is powerful, emotional, and modern.
 I hope the public will love it."

 Controversy

 Following the song presentation, Romanian singer Guez claimed on 30 March that "Crazy" had plagiarised his song "Ceea ce iubim".
-On 1 April, Franka's manager Siniša Bevanda issued a statement mentioning that that they had worked on the production of the Croatian entry since December and that Guez had used the backing track of "Crazy" for his song instead.
+On 1 April, Franka's manager Siniša Bevanda issued a statement mentioning that they had worked on the production of the Croatian entry since December and that Guez had used the backing track of "Crazy" for his song instead.
 Following further accusations by Guez, producers Branimir Mihaljević and Denis Mevlja clarified that "Crazy" was created exclusively for the Eurovision Song Contest and that Mevlja had accidentally uploaded its instrumental for online purchase.
 Mevlja would also apologise for the mistake.